hisbaan/hisbaan.com/_posts/2022-05-16-autogenerate-rust-documentation.md

 # Why?

 First, let's delve into why you would even want to put time into such a thing.
 Easily the biggest annoyance in my day-to-day is when I'm working with a tool that doesn't have good completions.
 I'm spoiled by good shell completions, so I'm left disappointed when I press `TAB` and nothing comes up.
 Even when I'm using a tool that I'm already very used to, it's still annoying not to have that extra bit of help.

-Is the flag `--new`, `--create`, `--init`, or something else entirely!?
+> Is the flag `--new`, `--create`, `--init`, or something else entirely!?

 Shell completions help to avoid that hassle.
+Just press `TAB` and you're on your way!

-Thie segues us on to the next piece of this article, the humble `man` page.
-In this case, `man` stands for `manual`.
-The `man` page is a documentation standard used on nearly every unix-based system.
+Thie segues us on to the next piece of this article, the humble *man page*.
+In this case, man stands for manual.
+The man page is a documentation standard used on nearly every unix-based system.
 It's super handy to anyone wishing to dig deeper into your program's functionality.

 # How?